 - Construction year 1900

-This spacious, sun-drenched 102 sqm apartment located in an old building has 3 large rooms; a kitchen with an adjoining balcony, a large bathroom with double vanity, shower and bathtub and a guest toilet are all designed and built with the same aesthetic creating a cozy relationship throughout the entire space.
+This spacious, sun-drenched 102 sqm apartment located in an old building has 3 (resp.
+4) large rooms; a kitchen (alternatively bedroom) with an adjoining balcony, a large bathroom with double vanity, shower and bathtub and a guest toilet are all designed and built with the same aesthetic creating a cozy relationship throughout the entire space.
 All rooms have windows, including the large bathroom, as the apartment is lit from two sides.
-Due to the location on the first floor and the orientation to the north-west and south-east, the sun comes in the morning on the small balcony in front of the kitchen and in the afternoon in the living room with its completely glazed bay window.
+Due to the location on the first floor and the orientation to the north-west and south-east, the sun comes in the morning on the small balcony and in the afternoon in the living room with its completely glazed bay window.

 Here the advantages of new buildings become clear; when striving to cover the interior in sunlight, it is much more attainable with primarily glass surfaces.
 For example, the small balcony in front of the kitchen is such a large glass surface which both creates a spacious, well-illuminated feel while directing the view into the inner courtyard with its tall trees.